-Achieving these ambitious carbon reduction goals is going to require a good deal of investment in the development of new higher efficiency technologies, but more importantly it will require a move away from the current coal based heating that is very much a part of the current steel- making process.
+Achieving these ambitious carbon reduction goals is going to require a good deal of investment in the development of new higher efficiency technologies, but more importantly, it will require a move away from the current coal-based heating that is very much a part of the current steel-making process.

-One of the most practical and immediate steps that can be taken to get this carbon reduction off to a good start is to start using ferrous scrap metal as the principle heating source in the steelmaking process.
+One of the most practical and immediate steps that can be taken to get this carbon reduction off to a good start is to start using ferrous scrap metal as the principal heating source in the steelmaking process.

-Currently 15 to 25% of the total metallic charge in the steelmaking process, for those companies who use it, derived from scrap ferrous metal.
+Currently 15 to 25% of the total metallic charge in the steelmaking process, for those companies who use it, is derived from scrap ferrous metal.
 In this process oxygen at high velocity is blown into the liquid to reduce the carbon content to the desired level and create steel.